TYPES OF COLLATERALS AND THEIR CHARACTERISTICS | PRINCIPLES & PRACTICES OF BANKING 2023

 Banks are financial intermediaries where public funds (in the form of deposit is payable as and when the depositors demand) are mobilized and lent to various sectors of the economy.
 Therefore, bankers ensure that the money lent to different types of borrowers is repaid according to the repayment schedule together with interest.
 So, to secure the lent money, bankers usually take securities to fall back on if the borrower defaults.

 There are different types of collateral with different characteristics & are discussed in below paras:

-Banks normally provide loans against the security of goods such as agricultural goods, raw materials, semi-finished products.
+Banks normally provide loans against the security of goods such as agricultural goods, raw materials, and semi-finished products.
 Escrow goods can be extended by holding the goods as collateral.
 The nature of the charge created can be either a pledge or a mortgage loan.
 When possession of the goods is transferred to the banker, a lien is created.

 Characteristics / matter of consideration in case of Goods

 - Preventive measures regarding the advance on the Goods